AliouneDiouf/MyoCoach/README.md

 * :four: Connecting the Arduino card to the computer you have already installed the arduino software

-* :five: Transfer the MyoCoach program to the Arduino card
+* :five: Transfer the MyoCoach program to the Arduino card.
+After doing all these steps, you can remove the arduino board from your pc and plug it into your raspberry pi.

-* :six: Considering that you have already flash your raspberry pi card following the tutorial we gave you previously , you can now download the file project from your raspberry pi by typing on the terminal this command:
+* :six: Considering that you have already flash your raspberry pi card following the tutorial we gave you previously , you can now download the file project from your raspberry pi by typing on the terminal of your raspberry pi  this command:

 ```bash
 $ https://github.com/AliouneDiouf/MyoCoach.git
 ```

-After doing all these steps, you can remove the arduino board from your pc and plug it into your raspberry pi.
  The code that launches the application is the python **app.py** file.
 You must now make your code automatic when starting the raspberry pi and make your rapsberry pi an access point to generate a hotspot at startup.

 * :seven: Make the  automatic on startup